Human hair color: Black hair

-Black hair is the darkest hair color.
-It has large amounts of eumelanin and is more dense than other hair colors.
+Black hair or jet black hair is the darkest hair color.
+It has large amounts of eumelanin and is denser than other hair colors and is the commonly seen hair color in Asia and Africa due the fact that the people in these regions tend to have lower levels of tyrosinase in their bodies.
+Black eumelanin secretion causes the hair to turn black, which indicates that the MC1R is in the active state.
+Jet black hair, the darkest shade will not have a warm, neutral tone but a sheen which can seem almost blue, like the iridescence of a raven's wing; hence, sometimes referred to as raven-black.
+Jet black hair appears to have reflective silver color in bright sunlight.

 Brown hair

 Brown hair is the second most common human hair color, after black.
 Brown hair is characterized by higher levels of eumelanin and lower levels of pheomelanin.
 Of the two types of eumelanin (black and brown), brown-haired people have brown eumelanin; they also usually have medium-thick strands of hair.
-Brown-haired girls or women of European descent are often known as brunettes.
+Brown-haired girls or women of European, West Asian or North African descent are often known as brunettes.

 Chestnut hair is a hair color which is a reddish shade of brown hair.
 In contrast to auburn hair, the reddish shade of chestnut is darker.
-Chestnut hair is common among the native peoples of Northern, Central, Western, and Eastern Europe.
+Chestnut hair is common among the native peoples of South, and Central Europe, Asia Minor, West Asia and North Africa.

 Auburn hair

 Auburn hair ranges along a spectrum of light to dark red-brown shades.
 The chemicals which cause auburn hair are eumelanin (brown) and pheomelanin (red), with a higher proportion of red-causing pheomelanin than is found in average brown hair.
-It is most commonly found in individuals of Northern and Western European descent.
+It is most commonly found in individuals of Northern and Western European descent, but is extant in West and Central Asia and North Africa also.
 It can also be the result of a mutation in the melanocortin 1 receptor gene.

 Red hair

 Red hair ranges from light strawberry blond shades to titian, copper, and completely red.
 Red hair has the highest amounts of pheomelanin, around 67%, and usually low levels of eumelanin.
 At 1–2% of the west Eurasian population, it is the least common hair color in the world.
 It is most prominently found in the British Isles and in Udmurtia.
 Scotland has the highest proportion of redheads; 13 percent of the population has red hair and approximately 40 percent carry the recessive redhead gene.
+Red hair can also occur in Southern Europe, West Asia, North Africa and Central Asia.